bluecats/bluecats-wallet-ios/README.md

 The transaction can be paid by multiple gift cards and devices.

 The entry field will be prepopulated with the remaining amount of the transaction or the current balance of the gift card.
 To use this amount press **Yes** or enter a custom amount.
-This will send a Gift Card Redemption Request.
+This will send a Gift Card Redemption Response.